Department of Earth and Planetary Sciences

 GEO 3173.
 The Cryosphere.
 (3-0) 3 Credit Hours.

 This course covers properties, areal distribution, seasonal change and climatic change of the major constituents of the cryosphere: the large ice sheets of Greenland and Antarctica; seasonal snow cover in the high and mid latitudes; sea ice covers in the Arctic, Southern Ocean, and other seas; mountain glaciers from the tropics to the polar regions; and permafrost in the high latitude land areas of the Northern Hemisphere.
 Methods of cryospheric research will be introduced such as remote sensing and in situ field investigations.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 3343.
 Introduction to Geospatial Technologies.
 (3-0) 3 Credit Hours.

 This course introduces several aspects of geospatial technologies, not only what they are but how they are used in hands-on applications, all based on free internet resources not commercial software packages.
 This course provides a solid foundation on which further knowledge in more specialized classes, such as Geographic Information Systems, Global Positioning Systems, and Remote Sensing, can be built on.
-Differential Tuition: $150.
+This course has Differential Tuition.

+Prerequisite: CHE 1103 and CHE 1121.
 A survey of geochemical processes and the distribution of elements in the earth.
 Application of geochemical methods and data to the solution of geologic problems.
 Includes geochemical laboratory experiments and use of analytical equipment.
 Incorporates use of standard computer software for analysis of geochemical data and graphing of results.
 Students taking this class will learn to describe the role that modern geochemistry plays in all aspects of Earth Sciences, solve geochemical problems using geochemical data sets, and explain geochemical processes that take place at depth and at the surface of our planet.
-(Formerly GEO 3374.
-Credit cannot be earned for both GEO 3373 and GEO 3374.)
 Generally offered Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUE1 $15.

 GEO 3383.
 General Geophysics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of or concurrent enrollment in MAT 1224 and PHY 1963.
+Prerequisite: Completion of or concurrent enrollment in MAT 1223 and PHY 1963.
 This course examines the interrelated geology and physics of the Earth’s interior as deduced from earthquake seismology, gravity and magnetic fields, and the introduction of geophysical survey methods to the exploration of near-surface cultural and natural resources.
 Topics in archaeological, environmental, geological, and engineering geophysics will be explored.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 3393.
 Introduction to Isotope Geochemistry.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103, GEO 1111, CHE 1103, CHE 1121, and MAT 1214.
+Prerequisite: GEO 1103, GEO 1111, CHE 1103, CHE 1121, and MAT 1213.
 The course includes a review of theories of nuclear structure, stability of nucleus, nucleosynthesis and origin of elements, and introduces both radiogenic and stable isotope geochemistry.
 Topics include radioactive decay schemes for tritium-helium, U-Pb, Rb-Sr, Sm-Nd, K-Ar, and U-Th-Pb-He systems; isotopic fractionations of stable isotopes of C, H, O, N, and S; and application of radiogenic and stable isotopes to petrology, evolution of the crust and mantle, geochronology, geothermometry, archaeology, ecology, hydrology, and paleoclimatic interpretation.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.
+Course Fee: LRS1 $46.20; STSI $21.60.

 GEO 3403.
 Biogeochemistry.
 (3-0) 3 Credit Hours.